eradman/entr/README.md

 * adapt to platforms with only ANSI C support such as VAX (gcc 2.95)
 * follow most of the rules in OpenBSD's style(9)
 * use ENTR_DEBUG environment to print debug messages
+* more aggressively remove duplicate events in EXEC mode

 Releases History
 ----------------